 5 May 2022 - Bengkar to Namche Bazaar

 We left our tea house at Bengkar at 07.50 and arrived at Namche Bazaar 4 hours later, after climbing 800 metres in fairly nice sunny conditions.
-Namche is at 3,450 metres and is the largest village in the Everest region.
-It has everything a trekker could want!
+Namche is at 3,450 metres and is the largest village on the trail for the Everest Base Camp trek.
+Namche has everything a trekker could want!

 We found a nice ensuite room with a small balcony in the upper part of Namche.
 The hotel association (cartel) in Namche has set the room rates and as a result rooms are expensive.
 We had to pay NPR 2,000 but negotiated free hot showers.
 It was very quiet when we arrived, but a noisy group arrived afterwards and took over the dining room.